-ः[]३ INPUTS Various internal and exter analysed, including: > Integrated or peer sustair > Intraplás documentation f the company > Relevant ESG benchmarks ainability reports on that shows relevance to bin that sho rategic relevance for the evance for stakeholders.
-PROCESS > Selection of sources used in the analysis. > Systematisation of themes by source Consolidation of topics Definition and application of scoring criteria by impact relevance, taking into account the sources used Ranking Definition of the materiality threshold and identification of material topics > Consistency check and final adjustment P RESULTS Ranking of topics for each considered anking of topics for each of the materiality areas Final list of material sustainab onsidered Intraplás inability topics for
+े[]≩ INPUTS Various internal and external sources were analysed, including: > Integrated or peer sustainability reports > Intraplás documentation that shows relevance to the company > Relevant ESG benchmarks of a sectoral nature The series of sources consic grasp sectoral relevance, str company and, indirectly, rele It also made it possible to in double materiality. ategic relevance for the evance for stakeholders.
+PROCESS > Selection of sources used in the analysis. > Systematisation of themes by source > Consolidation of topics > Definition and application of scoring criteria by impact relevance, taking into account the sources used Ranking Definition of the materiality threshold and identification of material topics > Consistency check and final adjustment Ranking of topics for each of the materiality areas considered Final list of material sustai Intraplás nability topics for